TheGreenHacker/IPC/README.md

 * Udemy's "Linux Inter Process Communication (IPC) from Scratch" course by Abhishek Sagar

 ## Other Notes
 When client shuts down on Mac OS or Windows, server SEG FAULTS.
 So please, only run on Linux systems.
-Also, -lrt is not recognized by Mac OS clang compiler.
+Also, -lrt is not recognized by clang.